 4:00-5:00 Portraits with the two of you, family, and friends.
 We can do some inside of Boston City Hall, outside of it, or in your favorite part of Boston – Faneuil Hall, by the waterfront, Boston Common, Boston Public Gardens, or North End!

 5:00-6:00 Head to your favorite restaurant together, stopping along the way for a cannoli, ice cream, or food truck stop.
 Share a kiss as you enter the restaurant.
+Sit down and cheers.
+Have a casual informal first dance together.
 Listen to toasts given by your closest friends.
+Eat delicious food.
+Pat yourself on the back for a relaxed, fun, and meaningful elopement ceremony at town hall.